justinethier/cyclone/docs/C-Calling-Conventions.md

 ## TODO

+- Cyc_apply of primitives

+We currently rearrange the order of arguments when calling into a primitive (TBD: are other function types called this way too?):

+    #define closcall3(td, clo,a1,a2,a3) \
+    if (obj_is_not_closure(clo)) { \
+       Cyc_apply(td, 2, (closure)(a1), clo,a2,a3); \

+This is not being done on cargs2-dev which leads to problems in the runtime:

+    #define closcall3(td, clo, buf) \
+    if (obj_is_not_closure(clo)) { \
+       Cyc_apply(td, clo, 3, buf ); \

+The "easy" answer is just to modify `Cyc_apply` to deal with this, but is that good enough?
+Will we run into problems with evaluated lambda's and/or primitives?
+Is the right answer to modify the emitted closcall macros to do this re-arranging, even though it will be more work for C arrays?

+Need to spend more time investigating this issue.

 - Need to either remove `inline_function_type` or have a special compilation mode/flag so that we do not use it for compilers that are too strict to use it.